COVID-19 Workplace Resources and Tools

 - COVID-19 and Job Applicants and Employees with Disabilities: Emerging Practices to Employ and Protect Workers: Provides guidance to facilitate the employment, health and safety of job applicants and employees with disabilities.

-- EARN Policy Brief: Adopting an Integrated Telework Policy for Employees With and Without Disabilities: provides a framework for adopting an integrated telework policy applicable to all employees, including employees with disabilities.
+- EARN Policy Brief: Adopting an Integrated Telework Policy for Employees With and Without Disabilities (PDF): Provides a framework for adopting an integrated telework policy applicable to all employees, including employees with disabilities.

 Conversations with Employers: Focus Group Summaries

-EARN conducted a series of focus groups in the fall of 2021 with employer members of the National Industry Liaison Group (NILG) to better understand how the shift to remote work during the COVID-19 pandemic impacted various practices, and the implications for job candidates with disabilities.
+EARN conducted a series of focus groups in the fall of 2021 with employer members of the National Industry Liaison Group (NILG) to better understand how the shift to remote work during the COVID-19 pandemic impacted various workplace practices, and the implications for job candidates and employees with disabilities.